KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-nstreinen by qistoph](https://github.com/qistoph/MMM-nstreinen)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+2. Repository name and main js file name is not the same.
-2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+5. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-nyc-transit by elaniobro](https://github.com/elaniobro/MMM-nyc-transit)